PARCv2: Physics-aware Recurrent Convolutional Neural Networks for Spatiotemporal Dynamics Modeling: Appendix

 Here, the ${T}^{hs}$ is the \textit{average hotspot temperature}, ${A^{hs}}$ is the \textit{total hotspot area}, and $\dot{{T}}^{hs}$ and $\dot{A}^{hs}$ are their respective rates of change over time.
 These four QoIs are computed as:

 where:

-Here, the subscript $ij$ indicates quantities specific to the grid location $(i,j)$.
+In Eqs. \cref{eqn:T_hs_bar,eqn:A_hs_bar,eqn:T_hs_dot,eqn:A_hs_dot,eqn:T_hs_compute,eqn:A_hs_compute}, the subscript $ij$ indicates quantities specific to the grid location $(i,j)$.
 The superscript $hs$ indicates quantities specific to hotspots. $A_{ij}$ is the area of the grid cell occupied in the hotspot region, which is constant since a uniform grid was employed.